King's Cross Central: Regeneration and planning

 In 1989, the London Regeneration Consortium (LRC) submitted proposals to develop the railway lands.
 In the 1990s the government established the King's Cross Partnership to fund regeneration projects.
-The London Borough of Camden was "minded to grant" planning proposals for these proposals in 1994.
-The proposals were subsequently withdrawn.
+The regeneration attempts in the 1980's and 1990's failed.

 The former Midland Railway goods depot to the west of St Pancras was sold to the British Library.
-Since 1997 the main collection has been housed in this single building, designed specially for the purpose by the architect Colin St John Wilson.
+Since 1997 the main collection has been housed in this single building, designed specially for this purpose by the architect Colin St John Wilson.
 It was the largest public building constructed in the United Kingdom in the 20th century.